Vicious (Sabrina Carpenter song)

 "Vicious" is a song recorded by American singer Sabrina Carpenter from her fifth studio album Emails I Can't Send (2022), included as the second track of the album.
 The track was written by Carpenter, Amy Allen and its producer Jason Evigan.
-The song was released by Island Records as the third single of the album on July 1, 2022.
+The pop and power pop song was released by Island Records as the third single of the album on July 1, 2022.

 Background and release

 On June 15, Carpenter shared a TikTok video with a snippet of the song and its pre-save link.
+A follow up to "Fast Times," the single was released on July 1, 2022 to promote her then-upcoming fifth studio album.
+Carpenter performed the song at the NMPA & Billboard Grammy Week Showcase.

+"Vicious" has been described as a pop and power pop song.